Obscured by Clouds: Release and reception

 Obscured by Clouds was released in the UK on 2 June 1972 and then in the United States on 15 June 1972, both on Harvest.
 The album reached number one in France, number six on the UK Albums Chart, and number 46 on the US albums chart (where it was certified Gold by the RIAA in 1997).
 In 1986, the album was released on CD.
 A digitally remastered CD was released in March 1996 in the UK and August 1996 in the US.
 It was remixed in 2016 for the Early Years box set, and released individually the following year.

-Even among fans, this is not one of Pink Floyd's more popular albums, though Mason has said it is one of his favourite Floyd albums.
+Even among fans, it is not one of Pink Floyd's more popular albums, though Mason has said it is one of his favourite Floyd albums.
 Retrospective critical reception has been mixed; The Daily Telegraph said "its elegant instrumentals point the way to Dark Side", while Rolling Stone said it was a "dull film soundtrack".
+Music critic Jim DeRogatis named the album as "the only sub-bar offering" of the film soundtracks produced by the band.